chef-boneyard/chef-rfc/new/rfcXXX-lifecycle-and-release-policies.md

 ##### Auto-bumping PATCH versions

 For Chef OSS built using a Continuous Integration / Continuous Delivery (CI/CD) systems, the **PATCH** version of a software product may be increased automatically upon every PR merge by an OpsBot.
-As not all builds will make it successfully through the CI/CD pipeline, the versions available for public consumption might have gaps (eg. 1.2.1, 1.2.10, 1.2.11, 1.2.12, 1.2.20).
+As not all builds will make it successfully through the CI/CD pipeline, the versions available for public consumption might have gaps (e.g. 1.2.1, 1.2.10, 1.2.11, 1.2.12, 1.2.20).

 ##### Semantic Versioning Exceptions